Hope and Human Survival

 Hoping vs Hopelessness

-Again and again, we – that is to say a person, a family, a group, an organisation, a society — find ourselves embedded in or dealing with a deeply unsatisfactory or even dreadful situation.
+Again and again, we—that is to say a person, a family, a group, an organisation, a society—find ourselves embedded in a deeply unsatisfactory or even dreadful situation.

 The situation seems hopeless.
-Often there are critics or opponents who would love you to believe that you have no power and that you cannot win.
+Often there are critics or opponents, including well-meaning friends and family, who would love you to believe that you have no power and that you cannot change anything.
 But to submit to hopelessness only generates the feared disaster.
 To resign ourselves achieves nothing, nor does hoping in the sense of blindly assuming that everything will work itself out.

-In order to survive in the past and still today, hope is an intrinsic part of being determined to do something that could improve the situation.
-Hope implies that there can be a change from a present bad condition to a future better one.
+Hope is an intrinsic part of being determined to do something that could improve a terrible situation.
+Hope implies that there can be a change from a present threatening condition to a future better one.
+Hope must be part of the mental infrastructure that enabled survival in the past, just as it does now and will in any future.

 Hoping means refusing to surrender, having faith and, by definition, preparing to attempt the seemingly impossible.
 After all, if improvement did not seem impossible, the sense of hopelessness would never have arisen in the first place.

-The gulf that lies between victimhood and positive effort is bridged by willingness, and the beginning of willingness is hoping.
+In awful situations, the gulf that lies between victim-hood and positive effort is bridged by willingness, and the beginning of willingness appears to be hoping.

-In this Taxonomy that means hoping is a manifestation of willingness: and to be specific hoping entails and —but taxonomically as G1-monads rather than as levels in the Primary Hierarchy.
+In this Taxonomy, that means hoping is a manifestation of willingness: and to be specific, hoping entails and/or —but taxonomically as G1-monads in a structural hierarchy rather than as 7 levels in the primary hierarchy.

 calls for harnessing all the energies that you possess.
-By combining levels of willingness into more complex structures, willingness energies can multiplied enriched, and directed to deal with necessities like reassurance, endurance, balance and more.
+By combining levels of willingness into more complex structures, willingness energies can be multiplied, enriched and directed to deal with necessities like reassuring others, enduring hardships, staying balanced and more.

 Hope and the Spiritual